 Five key insights emerged during discussions among workshop and conference participants for what it will take to scale the deployment of renewable energy for more people in more places around the world:

-1. Attracting more financing: While renewables continue to grow at a rapid pace across much of the globe, little of that investment in reaching fragile states.
+Attracting more financing: While renewables continue to grow at a rapid pace across much of the globe, little of that investment is reaching fragile states.
 Even so, the pace must accelerate at least three-fold to keep the 1.5°C climate goal possible.
 Financing remains a major barrier to more rapidly scale investments in renewables, particularly in fragile states and countries with limited public funds, and which struggle to attract foreign investment.
 A mosaic of private sector solutions can help expand renewables deployment and energy access.
 For example, the Peace Renewable Energy Credit (Peace REC) provides catalytic capital for new renewable mini-grids plus linked community projects in fragile countries through revenue from corporate clean energy procurement, which helps make these projects bankable.

-2. Reframing the narrative: Storytelling matters and must improve in order to further mobilize decision makers to respond to and address climate change.
-Reframing renewable energy as a solution for climate security and resilience, economic development, social cohesion, and/or conflict mitigation may help generate more productive conversations with policy makers, and ultimately lead to better for local communities in fragile settings.
+Reframing the narrative: Storytelling matters and must improve in order to further mobilize decision makers to respond to and address climate change.
+Reframing renewable energy as a solution for climate security and resilience, economic development, social cohesion, and/or conflict mitigation may help generate more productive conversations with policy makers, and ultimately lead to better outcomes for local communities in fragile settings.
 Renewable energy can enhance resilience against the cocktail of risks that communities face.
 For example, distributed renewable energy systems can provide greater reliability following disruptive weather events, as has been the case for various island nations preparing for and responding to major storms.
 In conflict contexts, such as in Ukraine, renewable mini-grids can offer greater resilience for local communities compared to interconnected systems with highly exposed targets like transmission lines.
 This type of positive framing would also represent a welcome departure because it focuses on tangible actions decision makers can implement and achieve.

-3. Addressing global challenges at the local scale: What is possible at a local level may not work—or can even get thwarted—at the national level.
-The modular, distributed nature of renewable energy systems, particularly solar photovoltaic (PV) systems, offers flexibility in its deployment that can meet the diverse needs of different communities.
+Addressing global challenges at the local scale: What is possible at a local level may not work—or can even get thwarted—at the national level.
+The modular, distributed nature of renewable energy systems, particularly solar photovoltaic (PV) systems, offers flexibility in deployment that can meet the diverse needs of different communities.
 Community level mini-grids can provide decentralized energy solutions in contexts where a centrally-provided energy grid is not realistic in the near or medium term.

-4. Integrating into peace-making: Renewable energy can provide peace dividends for post-conflict communities, yet it is rarely featured in peace agreements and transitional peace processes.
+Integrating into peace-making: Renewable energy can provide peace dividends for post-conflict communities, yet it is rarely featured in peace agreements and transitional peace processes.
 This represents a new opportunity.
 By finding ways to integrate renewable energy into peace agreements and peace-building activities, communities can use this multi-pronged solution to improve their future prospects.

-5. Renewable energy is investible: The renewable energy sector receives the majority of all climate finance flows around the world, and prices continue to drop.
+Renewable energy is investible: The renewable energy sector receives the majority of all climate finance flows around the world, and prices continue to drop.
 Many of the other climate impact related challenges facing fragile states – for example, related to water, land or agriculture – do not yet have easily investible solutions.
 Renewable energy stands apart as a proven and economically viable technology, able to attract both public and private sector investment.

 EPP is pleased to see this growing recognition of the opportunity for renewable energy as a tool for peace.
 To learn more about EPP’s climate finance innovations and frontier research at the nexus of renewable energy and peace, contact EPP at info@energypeacepartners.com.